sarkamist/Tongues-Script/README.md

 - **Target required:** Token representing a Character Sheet
 - **Example:** !tongues --set Draconic | !tongues --set Draconic:50%

 Adds or updates knowledge of the provided language to the selected Character.
 Providing a knowledge % is optional.
-If the character has an ability named "Tongues" this command will run a ***!target --ability*** command for the selected Character once language knowledge is added.
+If the character has an ability named "Tongues" this command will run a ***!tongues --ability*** command for the selected Character once language knowledge is added.
 ## !tongues --unset (language)
 -**Configuration command:** Yes
 -**Target required:** Token representing a Character Sheet
 - **Example:** !tongues --unset Draconic

 Removes knowledge of the provided language from the selected Character.
 If the character has an ability named "Tongues" this command will run a ***!target --ability*** command for the selected Character once language knowledge is removed.
+## !tongues --speaker (name)
+-**Configuration command:** Yes
+-**Target required:** None
+- **Example:** !tongues --speaker Elminster Aumar

+Saved the provided name to the script's state storage for later use.
+Whenever a ***!tongues (language) (message)*** is issued by a GM without a token selected, the script will display the stored name.
+Defaults to ***John Smith*** if unchanged.